According to a leading paper on the topic, sensory processing differences can be categorized into three basic patterns or subtypes:

 - Being overly rigid with plans and routines

-As you can see, Sensory-Based Motor Disorder can be quite complex and affect many different aspects of daily life.
+As you can see, sensory-based motor differences can be quite complex and affect many different aspects of daily life.
 Currently, best practice for addressing posture and praxis challenges is to work on bottom-up (body- and sensory-based) strategies in combination with top-down (cognitive) strategies to manage symptoms and improve quality of life.